Monday & Wednesday

 Office: Room 3010

 Petheree Norman is an alum of the University of Virginia School of Nursing where she earned her BSN in 2011.
-She is currently a graduate student in the UVA SON's combined Public Health Nursing Leadership and Family Nurse Practitioner program.
+She is currently a graduate student in the School of Nursing's combined Public Health Nursing Leadership and Family Nurse Practitioner program.
 She is a Clinician II in the Surgical Trauma Burn ICU at the UVA Medical Center.
 She also has clinical experience working with acute care gastrointestinal patients.

-As an instructor and the Assistant Coordinator of the UVA School of Nursing's Mary Morton Parsons Clinical Simulation Learning Center, Ms. Norman looks forward to assisting the future generation of nurses in the acquisition and development of essential clinical, critical thinking, and clinical reasoning skills.
+As an instructor and the Assistant Coordinator of the Mary Morton Parsons Clinical Simulation Learning Center, Ms. Norman looks forward to assisting the future generation of nurses in the acquisition and development of essential clinical, critical thinking, and clinical reasoning skills.

 Telephone: (434) 924-8613